kokisayshello/cypress/README.md

+// Test Automation

-The JavaScript file "MYRA.cy.js" uploaded covers E2E automation test of MYRA Status Subscribe function via email address.
+The JavaScript file "MYRA.cy.js" uploaded here covers E2E automation test of MYRA Status Subscribe function via email address.
 The script can be easily downloaded and run with Cypress app.
-The email that is used for E2E test is fake and randomly generated any time new test is start.
+The email that is used for E2E automation test is fake and randomly generated any time new test is start.

 // Additional steps to take in order to assure full testing coverage: